megamaddu/purescript-uuid/README.md

 #purescript-uuid

-Wrapper for the `uuid` npm package.
+Wrapper for the `uuid` and `uuid-validate` npm packages.
-`uuid` is not installed automatically, as it comes from `npm`.
+These packages are not installed automatically, as they come from `npm`.
-Install it with `npm install -S uuid`.
+Install them with `npm install -S uuid uuid-validate`.